========================================== ==========================================

 Do you offer competitive brand analysis?

-Yes, we benchmark your brand against market leaders to identify white space and opportunities.
+Yes, we benchmark your brand against market leaders to identify white space and opportunities, incorporating buyer personas for targeted marketing strategies.

 How do you gather industry insights?